 API management solves the problem of handling the scale of API adoption within an enterprise.
 In their earlier avatar, most API management tools were solely used for monitoring and granting the API access.
 However, with standardization efforts around OAS (OpenAPI Specifications), it is now possible to capture all API lifecycle stages in a well-defined specification and enforce them in a unified manner across all APIs.

-Depending on the strategic intent of a company in leveraging APIs, an API management platform’s roles and responsibilities may also vary.
+Depending on the strategic intent of a company in leveraging APIs, the role and responsibility of an API Platform may also vary.
 Smaller companies opt for open source API management tools with some standard management features but limited by customization options.
 Large companies, having a well defined, ecosystem driven API strategy, would prefer a platform with additional features for fine-grained control over every aspect of API governance.

 This is the dilemma of the API Ops team or the CTO of a company when they are tasked with selecting or upgrading the platform.
 This blog post will guide you to understand the reference technology stack of an API management suite.
 It will dissect the “behind the scenes” components that make up a feature-rich API management platform.
 The knowledge gained from understanding the technology stack will eventually empower you to make the best decision for spearheading an enterprise-wide API strategy in the best interest of your company.

 - 1 Component of an API Management Platform

 - 2.1 Gateway Layer: The API hosting service

 - 2.2 Interface Layer: The glue between API management and API

 - 2.3 Analytics Layer: The custodian of API metrics